… as a sociologist in 2023

 2. Gerine Lodder and I edited a special issue (with 10 articles) of the International Journal of Behavioral Development on social norms and presented a conceptual framework for how classroom norms may explain children’s decisions to defend others or refrain from defending, with norm conformity, pluralistic ignorance, and power balance as potential micro-level mechanisms.

-3. Wouter Kiekens defended his thesis, titled Sexual and Gender Minority Youth’s Mental Health and Substance Use, in September.
+3. Wouter Kiekens defended his dissertation entitled Sexual and Gender Minority Youth’s Mental Health and Substance Use, in September.
 In 2022 he published a daily diary study in Social Science & Medicine.
 Daily experiences of concealment and prejudice events were associated with daily alcohol use and these associations varied by the sex assigned at birth and gender identity.
 His paper on the development and validation of the Sexual Minority Adolescent Rejection Sensitivity Scale appeared in the Archives of Sexual Behavior.

 8. Dori Kisfalusi examined the mechanisms underlying the co-development of dislike and bullying relationships, in Social Development.
 Children’s antipathies and bullying behavior toward schoolmates influenced and reinforced each other over time.